 and Men of Ideas.

 Now, at age 86, he has written Ultimate Questions, a summary of a lifetime of thinking about “the fundamentals of the human condition.”
-Its basic theme is that we know little about the human condition, since reality comes to us filtered through the senses and the limitations of our intellect and language.
-And, according to Magee, the most honest response to this predicament is agnosticism.
+Its basic theme is that we know little about the human condition, since reality comes to us filtered through the senses and the limitations of our intellect and language, and that the most honest response to this predicament is agnosticism.

 Magee begins considering that “What we call civilization has existed for something like six thousand years.”
 If you remember that there have always been some individuals who have lived a hundred years this means that “the whole of civilization has occurred with the successive lifetimes of sixty people …” Furthermore, “most people are as provincial in time as they are in space: they huddle down into their time and regard it as their total environment…” They don’t think about the little sliver of time and space that they occupy.
 Thus begins this meditation on agnosticism.

 Furthermore, we are ignorant of knowledge of our ultimate nature: “We, who do not know what we are, have to fashion lives for ourselves in a universe of which we know little and understand less.”
 Yet this situation doesn’t lead Magee to despair.
 Instead he calls for “an active agnosticism,” which is “a positive principle of procedure, an openness to the fact that we do not know, followed by intellectually honest enquiry in full receptivity of mind.”
 If he had to choose a tag he says, it would be “the agnostic.”